Helpful Videos, Blogs, and Posts

 • Key upgrades:

-• Ability to upload up to 5 text documents.
+• Ability to upload up text documents.
+Can read scanned PDFs.

 • “Memory” of nearly 70,000-word context enables extended conversational threads and improved analysis of longer texts.